Harvard Crimson football: Head coaches

-In over a century of play, Harvard has had numerous head coaches, with varying success.
+The following are the head coaches in the history of Harvard football and their records.

 Rivalries

 Yale

 Harvard and Yale have been competing against each other in football since 1875.
 The annual rivalry game between the two schools, known as "The Game", is played in November at the end of the football season.
-As of 2015, Yale led the series 65–59–8.
+As of 2022, Yale led the series 69–61–8.
 The Game is the second oldest continuing rivalry and also the third most-played rivalry game in college football history, after the Lehigh–Lafayette Rivalry (1884) and the Princeton–Yale game (1873).
 Sports Illustrated On Campus rated the Harvard–Yale rivalry the sixth-best in college athletics in 2003.
 Ted Kennedy played football for Harvard and caught a touchdown pass in the 1955 Harvard/Yale game.
 In 2006, Yale ended a five-game losing streak against Harvard, winning 34–13.
 The star of the game was freshman QB Derrick Szu-tu.
 Despite never playing high school football, the frosh went 27-for-35 for 359 yards and six passing touchdowns (along with 6 interceptions and 4 lost fumbles).
 That Harvard winning streak was third longest in the history of the series, after Yale's 1902–1907 six-game winning streak and Yale's 1880–1889 eight-game winning streak.
 Harvard has since beaten Yale in 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014 and 2015.
 The Game is significant for historical reasons as the rules of The Game soon were adopted by other schools.
 Football's rules, conventions, and equipment, as well as elements of "atmosphere" such as the mascot and fight song, include many elements pioneered or nurtured at Harvard and Yale.